gokul92/Hidden-Markov-Model/Readme.md

 The maximization step calculates the initial probability vector pi, the transition probability matrix A and emission probability matrix B based on the values of alpha and beta computed in the expectation step.

 The expectation and maximization steps are looped till convergence to an arbitrary level is reached.
+Convergence is determined based on difference between successive values.

+The learned parameters are used to predict the probability of states in the next time step.
+This is the expectation step.